medinammartin3/Sondi/README.md

 - **Your votes are anonymous**: Poll creators cannot see your name or identify voters.
 - **Accounts enhance functionality**: Required to manage your polls, prevent duplicate voting, and access your poll results.
 - **Private results**: Only poll creators can access the complete results.
 Public users see results immediately after voting, based on the data at that time.
+- **Confidential Information Encryption**: All user-sensitive information, such as passwords, is encrypted and securely stored in the database.
+Sondi's administrators do not have access to raw confidential information, ensuring your data remains private and secure.

 <br>